• Skip to primary navigation

 Summary

 In 2018, the NonHuman Rights Project filed a petition on behalf of Happy, an Asian elephant born in 1971, demanding recognition of Happy’s legal personhood and rights.
-Happy was held inside the Bronx Zoo and had lived alone since 2006 in a 1.15 acre exhibit.
-After a series of legal proceedings, Justice Tuitt of the New York Supreme Court ruled that she is bound by legal precedent to deny NHRP’s habeas corpus.
+Happy is held inside the Bronx Zoo and had lived alone since 2006 in a 1.15 acre exhibit.
+In 2020, after a series of legal proceedings, Justice Tuitt of the New York Supreme Court ruled that she is bound by legal precedent to deny NHRP’s habeas corpus on behalf of Happy, the elephant.

 When using our data, please follow the FAIR and CARE Principles for data governance outlined in our Ethics Statement.
 We are doing our best to be correct in the information we provide, but if you notice any omission or inaccuracy, please report this to us immediately at info@ecojurisprudence.org so we can correct it.